 Software for the MOC can be coupled to finite element codes to provide a multi-level (i.e., global-local) solution capability.
 For example, the MOC could be used to perform the local analysis of the cord-rubber detail and provide equivalent anisotropic material properties to macroscopic brick or shell elements used in a global tire analysis.
-Damage could be evaluated by the MOC and the resulting softened stiffnesses provided back to the global solution for the next analysis step, and so on.
+Damage could be evaluated by the MOC and the resulting softened stiffnesses provided back to the y